ncalteen/branch-enforcement/README.md

 following:

 - Require a pull request before merging
-- Require status checks to pass before merging
+- Require status checks to pass before merging (the workflow that calls this action must be included in the list of required checks)

 ![Example branch protection settings](img/branch-protection.png)